 When clients pay through Insurance as a funding source, insurance Payers scrutinize each therapy session.
 Weak documentation can lead Payers to deny coverage for the entirety of a client’s Therapy.
 Precise documentation reduces denials by keeping an accurate and ordered record of medical needs and treatment before submission for payment.

 Here are some best practices that will help you improve your clinical documentation for applied behavioral analysis (ABA).

 While documentation standards have improved in many areas, some pieces of information consistently receive less attention than needed.
 Here are some areas often overlooked by clinicians.

-- Necessity: With insurance payments, Payers are thorough in their review of medical necessity.
-As such, documents must show therapist’s judgment and logical plan in describing treatment protocols.
+- Necessity: With insurance payments, Payers are thorough in their medical necessity review.
+As such, documents must show the therapist’s judgment and logical plan in describing treatment protocols.

 - Critical care elements: Once you have established necessity, accurately label every treatment under the needed category.

 - Progress report: Keep records of a client’s progress over time.
 Also, detail the evaluation method used to make assessments.

 - Consent: Informed consent from the parent or guardian is integral to achieving reimbursement.
 These forms are necessary for TeleABA therapy in more traditional settings like Clinic, In-Home, or School.

 External audits, especially from Payers, can cause significant financial and legal repercussions for an ABA practice.
 To prevent this, an ABA organization should have routine internal audits.
 Let your therapist team know when these audits will occur.
 Explain the standards you will be using to review the clinical documentation and achieve them.
 If your unit fails an audit, construct a plan to reach your goals by a set date.
 Then, once they consistently meet your standards, perform random audits throughout the year.